snac-cooperative/snac_eac_cpf_utils/readme.md

 -------------------------

 You need two things: jing.jar (aka jing) and cpf.rng.
 There are several applications in the world named "jing".
 You want the application from Thai Open Source.
-Download jing.
-You can put it in your personal ~/bin directory, or if you have admin (root) privileges, you can install it somewhere like /usr/share.
+Download jing and put it in your personal ~/bin directory, or if you have admin (root) privileges, you can install it somewhere like /usr/share.

 http://www.thaiopensource.com/relaxng/jing.html